Slow Cooker Black Bean Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-Last year, when the pandemic started, I stocked up on lots of pantry essentials – canned beans, dry beans, pasta, rice, and all the shelf-stable items you probably have in your pantry too.
+I stocked up on lots of pantry essentials – canned beans, dry beans, pasta, rice, and all the shelf-stable items you probably have in your pantry too.

 Ingredients needed to make this recipe (scroll down to recipe card for complete recipe):